zerotwooneone/percolator/source/Percolator.Contracts/README.md

 ---

+## Rules for Modifying Contracts

+To maintain stability and backward compatibility, all changes to the `.proto` files in this project must adhere to the following rules.
+This is a critical process that requires careful planning.

+-   **Prioritize Backward Compatibility**: The public-facing transport layer must remain as stable as possible.
+Never change the field numbers of existing fields.
+Renaming a field is a breaking change and should be avoided.
+-   **Adding New Fields**: New fields can be added, but they MUST be `optional`.
+This ensures that older clients can still parse messages from newer clients without errors.
+-   **Deprecating Fields**: If a field is no longer needed, it should be marked with the `[deprecated=true]` option rather than being removed immediately.
+This signals to developers that the field should no longer be used and will be removed in a future major version.
+-   **Removing Fields**: Removing a field is a significant **breaking change**.
+It should only be done after a thorough analysis of its impact across the entire system and after it has been deprecated for a reasonable period.
+The process we just followed (analyze, propose, approve, implement) is the model for this.
+-   **Rebuild After Changes**: After any modification to a `.proto` file, the entire solution MUST be rebuilt.
+This regenerates the C# code and immediately surfaces any compilation errors in the consuming projects, which must then be fixed.

+---

+## Peer Identification and `PeerId`

+In Percolator's peer-to-peer model, identity is handled with a simple and secure approach that cleanly separates local application identifiers from cryptographic identifiers.

+- **`PeerId` is a Local-Only Identifier**: A `PeerId` is a non-cryptographic identifier (e.g., a GUID) used to uniquely reference a peer *within the local application instance only*.
+It allows the application to maintain a stable reference to a contact, even if their underlying cryptographic keys change.
+    - **Crucially, a `PeerId` MUST NEVER be transmitted to other peers or computed from cryptographic material.**

+- **`identity_agreement_key` is the Public Lookup Key**: A peer's public identity is defined by their cryptographic keys.
+When initiating a session with a peer for the first time, the public `identity_agreement_key` from their `PreKeyBundle` is the canonical value used to look them up.
+This key is the foundation of their cryptographic identity.

+This clear separation ensures that local application logic (managing a contact list) is decoupled from the security-critical operations of session establishment, which are based purely on cryptography.

+---

 ## 1. Public Transport Layer Contracts

 These contracts define the public-facing gRPC services that are exposed to other peers on the network.